 Missy’s smooth, tan legs walked on black wedges as a morning breeze gently played with her hair, a deep brown to match her eyes.
 Although she wasn’t always aware of it, her tongue continued to touch the small scar on her lip from when her mother won, by force, last year’s battle of which skirt she would wear on the first day of high school.
-On this year’s first day, Missy wore the same denim skirt, but her legs had grown two inches longer since she last set foot in school, and her chest increased about the same.
+On this year’s first day, Missy wore the same denim skirt, but her legs had grown two inches longer since the end of the previous year, and her chest increased about the same.
 This year, in trade for wearing the skirt, she handed over the lipstick to her mother after plucking it from her Coach purse.
-As she turned the corner, out of her mother’s view, she quickly unbuttoned the sweater that had been hiding the white cotton top that failed to soften the red bra shining through.
+As she turned the corner, out of her mother’s view, she quickly unbuttoned the sweater that had been hiding the white cotton top that allowed the red bra to shine through.
 Welcome to sophomore year.

 That’s Missy in about 160 words.
 We’ve got her hair, eyes, clothes, shoes, legs, and a scar inside her lip.
 Is that a character?
 Could be.
 Perhaps you find her interesting enough so far, or perhaps you’ll find this version of Missy more interesting…

 As each step brought Missy closer to the first day of school, her pace softened.
 She knew that regardless of which teachers or classes were typed on her senior-year schedule, the only factor that would determine between a good or bad day was whether or not she crossed paths with either of the boys who, according to rumors, managed to get her drunk enough to forget her own name after convincing her to sneak away from the July 4th fireworks only two months prior.